 Peasgood's Nonsuch is a good-looking traditional English cooking apple from the Victorian era.
 As the name suggests, it was raised by Mrs Peasgood of Stamford, Lincolnshire - probably in the middle of the 19th century.
 The apples ripen mid-season and can be kept for a few weeks, filling the gap before the late-season cooking apples become available.

 Peasgood's Nonsuch has all the qualities expected in a traditional English cooker - large size, plenty of juice, and a sharp tangy flavour.
 The coarse light flesh readily cooks down to a puree - regarded as a desirable feature in English cookery.

-Fill in the form below and we will notify you when Peasgood's Nonsuch cooking apple trees are back in stock.
+Let me know when Peasgood's Nonsuch apple trees are back in stock.

 If you do not hear from us by March you can contact us to pre-order for next autumn.